onethinx/Sprouty_Workshop/Part_0_Introduction/README.md

 1. As the project has not run on the PC before and as new APIs are made by PSoC Creator, the project needs to be Clean-Reconfigured before it can be built.
 Hit the `Clean-Reconfigure` button from the status bar at the bottom of VS Code<br>
 ![Clean-Reconfigure](../assets/img/Clean-Reconfigure.png)
+  *NOTE: if you do not see these buttons, you have either the extension not installed or opened the wrong folder.
+Make sure the top-level folder you opened contains meson.build.**

 1. Press Select programmer and choose CMSIS DAP.
 If you have a different programmer, choose it.
 If you received your programmer with Sprouty, select CMSIS DAP.
 ![Select Programmer](../assets/img/Select_Programmer.png)